Balloons, candy floss and carousels turn Vienna’s cathedral square into an old-fashioned town fair at the Steffl Kirtag.

 So what can you expect?

-And, of course, tuck into a whole host of traditional Viennese and Austrian fare, washed down with a glass or three of local wine or beer.
+And, of course, tuck into traditional Viennese and Austrian fare, washed down with a glass or three of local wine or beer (or even champagne on my last visit).

 The cathedral plays a special role in the Kirtag, too, with services, performances and special guided tours typical during the ten days or so of the event.